GarageMech/GarageMech/README.md

 - 👋 Hi, I’m @GarageMech
 - 👀 I’m interested in drugs and music
-- 🌱 I’m currently learning chemestry and composition
+- 🌱 I’m currently learning composition and chemestry
-- 💞️ I’m looking to collaborate on drugs and music
+- 💞️ I’m looking to collaborate on drugs and music, preferably at teh same time.
-- 📫 How to reach me, again. just say you have drugs and we can make some music yo
+- 📫 How to reach me.
+Drugs and music gets me where I'm going now

 <!---
 GarageMech/GarageMech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.